-FEATURES OF LEGAL & GENERAL'S HOME INSURANCE INCLUDE: COVER OPTIONS ARE AVAILABLE FOR THE FOLLOWING: AVAILABLE DISCOUNTS INCLUDE: Up to £150 of home emergency cover is automatically included within buildings cover.
+FEATURES OF LEGAL & GENERAL'S HOME INSURANCE INCLUDE: COVER OPTIONS ARE AVAILABLE FOR THE FOLLOWING: AVAILABLE DISCOUNTS INCLUDE: Up to £500 of home emergency cover is automatically included within buildings cover.
 Access to legal and domestic helplines.
 All calls are handled at UK-based call centres.
 Some accidental damage cover comes as standard and you can add additional accidental damage cover on both buildings and contents.
 Personal possessions cover away from home.
 Family legal protection.
-20% discount for three or more years' claim-free insurance.
+A no-claims discount dependent on your previous insurance history.
 A discount when you insure buildings and contents under one policy.